 Why Threes are So Much Worse Than the Terrible Twos

 1. At age two, kids can barely talk – perhaps their favorite word becomes “no.” But at age three, their vocabulary has expanded so much that you now have a tiny negotiator that doesn’t stop talking.

 2. Two-year-olds tend to cry.
 By three, they throw epic tantrums that can last for 30 minutes (or longer) and involve feet stomping, throwing clothes and shoes, and screaming so loud the neighbors can hear.

-3. At two, they eat what you feed them (mostly).
+3. They eat what you feed them (mostly) at two years old.
 At age three, they become pickier.
 Suddenly your kid doesn’t like those little seeds in his sandwich bread or the apples that were cut and turned a little brown.

-4. Two-year-olds wear diapers (making trips out and about and especially plane rides a breeze).
+4. Two-year-olds wear diapers (making trips out and about, especially plane rides, a breeze).
 By three, many kids are potty-trained, and it’s all about their pee and poo emergencies.
 Quick, we need a potty!

 5. At two, they tend to listen with a firm voice of mom or dad.
 At age three, they realize the art of manipulation.

 6. Two-year-olds take long naps.
-By age three, many kids start to phase out of them.
+By age three, many kids start to phase out of naps.

 Tips on Surviving the Year of the Three-nager